cytronicoder/cytronicoder/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Arial&size=32&color=FFFFFF&lines=Hi+there!+I'm+Peter.+🚀)

 👋 I'm a web developer currently studying at Stamford American International School in Singapore.
-I mainly dabble in web development but also learn competitive programming and graphics design in my free time.
+I mainly dabble in web development but also learn competitive programming and graphics design.
 In addition, I like to travel around Singapore, play video games, and read in my free time.

 ## 🏆 Achievements